qiuxin/TarsCpp/README.md

 Note well:  This is Arm verion!

 # Modifications
-To make Tars run well on Arm platform,  the following modifications is made:
+To make Tars run well on Arm platform,  the following modifications are made:

 ## Update the files itemized blow: